porzione/wtcurve/README.md

 ### Morphing any parameter

 `--morph NAME,START,END[,lin|log]` sweeps a parameter across the wavetable instead of holding it at one value: `START` in the first waveform, `END` in the last.
 When that parameter carries a value - given explicitly, or by default as `-e`, `-m` and `-o` always are - and the value falls between the two ends, it lands in the **middle** waveform, so the table travels from one extreme through the waveform the rest of the command line describes to the other extreme.
 Without one the sweep is a plain line from start to end.
 Add `,log` for a geometric sweep, which is what a harmonic count, a filter width or any other ratio-like quantity wants - a linear sweep of `1..512` harmonics spends most of the table above harmonic 250 and sounds like it.
+Like the Bézier multiplier, morph ranges are deliberately unchecked: extremes are allowed to distort, and an exponent swept past about ±700 overflows into NaN frames.

 The flag is repeatable, so several parameters can move at once, and it accepts the same names the flags use: `e`, `B`, `tanh`, `m`, `o`, `gauss`, `bitcrush`, `harmonics`, `neg`, `sat`, `satbias`.